Shreshtha731/Vityarthi-BYOP/README.md

-# TrendLine
+# TermiMaze: AI Search Visualizer

 ## What is this?
 I built this for my CSA2001 BYOP capstone.
-It's a simple command-line tool that uses Linear Regression to predict the next number in a sequence.

-Instead of using heavy libraries like `scikit-learn` or `pandas`, I just wrote the math algorithm from scratch in Python to prove how the regression actually works under the hood.
+I was having a hard time visualizing how different pathfinding algorithms actually work just by looking at the code.
+I wanted to see them in action, but I didn't want to deal with the headache of setting up a massive React/Django web app just to draw a grid.

+So, I built a visualizer that animates the search process directly inside the Linux terminal.
+It demonstrates "Uninformed Search" strategies—specifically Breadth-First Search (BFS) and Depth-First Search (DFS).

 ## How to run it
-You don't need to install anything special, just Python 3.
+You don't need to `pip install` anything, it uses pure Python 3 standard libraries.

-Clone the repo, open your terminal, and run the script with the `-d` flag followed by your numbers in quotes.

-**Example:**
-`python3 trendline.py -d "12, 15, 18, 21"`

-It will do the math and predict the next value in the trend.
+1. Clone this repo and open your terminal.
+2. Run the script and tell it which algorithm you want to watch using the `-a` flag.

+**To watch BFS (searches evenly in all directions):**
+`python3 maze_search.py -a bfs`

+**To watch DFS (dives deep down one path before backtracking):**
+`python3 maze_search.py -a dfs`